 I experimented with other small projects after this but the next really big project was Shadows.
 I wanted to create an interactive environment in a space that would normally not have any visitors.
 This was a hallway that went nowhere.
 In this hallway you were confronted by projected shadows, pitches that matched your depth in the hallway and then the playback of your own shadows next to your real time shadow.
 This piece pointed to the futility of space but also brought linear temporality to question.
 Shadows themselves encompass a huge amount of aesthetic and temporal qualities.
 It was fun to try to highlight some of those, but I feel like this piece has not been fully realized yet.

 My installation piece man-made weather tackled a number of issues that are important to me but mainly questioned the use of electronic, consumptive media as a form of self expression.
 It was also an ode to the historical Mills Concert Hall as it was about to be renovated (I sonically burned it to the ground).
 Again, the event was documented but I think seeing the actual footage is more interesting.
-I separated the videos into two separate parts.
-I wish that you could update videos on Youtube.
-I have 500+ views on this but I uploaded it years ago and the formatting is completely messed up now.

 The installation The Exchange was a collaboration with The Norman Conquest.
 This piece was designed for the Brava Theatre Entrance Hall, but could be installed in any reverberant space.
 This time I wanted to work with sculptures rather than video and use analogue gear in both my process and the presentation of the piece, rather than a computer.